jorosoft/The-Godly-Chimpanzees/README.md

 - DONE: Used `git flow` **branching** workflow.
 - DONE: Used GitHub Issues
-- DONE: Upload your application in the cloud
+- DONE: Application uploaded to Firebase hosting

 ## Prerequisites for local launch